fivetran/dbt_shopify/README.md

 ```

 #### Adding Metafields
 In [May 2021](https://fivetran.com/docs/applications/shopify/changelog#may2021) the Shopify connector included support for the [metafield resource](https://shopify.dev/api/admin-rest/2023-01/resources/metafield).
 If you would like to take advantage of these metafields, this package offers corresponding mapping models which append these metafields to the respective source object for the following tables: collection, customer, order, product_image, product, product_variant, shop.
-Enabling any of the following variables will materialize the `stg_shopify__metafield` model, in addition to respective models that will materialize as `shopify__[object]_metafields` for each respective supported object.
+If enabled, these models will materialize as `shopify__[object]_metafields` for each respective supported object.
 To enable these metafield mapping models, you may use the following configurations within your `dbt_project.yml`.

->**Note**: These metafield models will contain all the same records as the corresponding staging models with the exception of the metafield columns being added.
+>**Note 1**: These metafield models will contain all the same records as the corresponding staging models with the exception of the metafield columns being added.

+>**Note 2**: Please ensure that the `shopify_using_metafield` is not disabled.
+(Enabled by default)

 ```yml
 vars: